 He or she should be able to give you some additional tips for both on your own as well as in the class setting.
 And if the instructor does not seem tolerant of your dog’s barking/whining (I’ve seen it happen), then hopefully you can find a different class with a different instructor!

-6. Work on general obedience every day.
+6. Work on general obedience every day to stop a dog from whining on walks.

 A dog with strong obedience skills has better self-control and will be more likely to listen to her owner in challenging situations.